Computer scientists recently discussed several vulnerabilities that were discovered in Android bootloaders using...

 Most OEMs won't honor devices with problems if their bootloaders are unlocked, since a locked bootloader usually provides better protection against vulnerabilities.
 These vulnerabilities can prevent the device from booting up, programs from operating properly, and it can also alter the device's actions.

-However, the standard user wouldn't have an unlocked bootloader, and even fewer people have root access, which some of these vulnerabilities require.
+Unlocking a bootloader would not be caused by a standard user.
+Even fewer people have root access, which some of these vulnerabilities require.
 These exploits would somehow need to gain root access to the Android device to make changes, and they could be devastating if that access is obtained.

 The best way to stay safe from these vulnerabilities is to only install apps that you trust and to make sure that you know what apps you're giving administrative access to on an Android.